Adobe Lightroom Basics A Free Guide For New Photographers

 Thanks for reading, and please ask any questions in the comments field, which I will happily answer.

 Lightroom is not available as a standalone application for your computer.
-Adobe’s subscription model starts at $9.99 a month or roughly $120 a year.
+Adobe’s subscription model starts at $9.99 monthly or roughly $120 yearly.
 I know this seems like a lot, but it’s a deal based on what you get and how expensive the standalone licenses used to cost.

 Adobe offers three different subscription plans for photographers: